 A total of 220,670 adult biting midges representing nineteen species and including the first report of C. loughnani Edwards in Georgia was collected.
 Culicoides furens (Poey), C. hollensis (Melander and Brues), and C. melleus (Coquillett) were the most abundant.
 Culicoides furens was abundant from early spring to late fall.
 Culicoides hollensis and C. melleus were bimodal with spring and fall abundance, but C. melleus appeared later in the spring and disappeared sooner in the fall.
 Adult light trap catches were statistically significant for temperature, but not for rainfall, wind velocity or moon phase.

 Culicoides spp. larvae (5717) were recovered from salt marsh substrate and correlated with vegetation type, elevation, soil pH and soil mineral content of calcium, magnesium, phosphorus and potassium.
-Larvae of C. furens were most abundant in areas dominated by Spartina alterniflora Loisel (<1.2 m) and at an intermediate elevation between the low and high water mark.
-Larvae of C. hollensis were most abundant in areas dominated by tall S. alterniflora (>1.2 m) at an elevation located near the mean low water mark.
+Larvae of C. furens were most abundant in areas dominated by Spartina alterniflora Loisel (C. hollensis were most abundant in areas dominated by tall S. alterniflora (>1.2 m) at an elevation located near the mean low water mark.
 Larvae of this species were found to be statistically significant for elevation and phosphorus.
 Larvae of C. melleus were found mostly in areas characterized by Distichlis spicata L. and at an elevation located near the high water mark.
 Soil was found to be acidic with a mean value for all species of pH 5.6.
 Characteristics of larval habitat and adult emergence sites coincided well by species for environmental parameters measured.